jobbogamer/jobbogamer.github.io/_posts/blog/2014-09-28-stone-and-pounds-in-pcalc.md

 Of course it would be much nicer to just be able to enter data into Health in imperial units, but this works fine until then.
 You can download the function [here][3].

+**Update, 14th March 2015**

+With iOS 8.2, the Health app now allows you to select which units to use for each type of measurement.

+To change this, open the single-measurement view by tapping on its graph, then at the bottom will be an entry called `Units`.
+That option will allow you to choose what unit you'd like to use.

+This mostly solves my issue with entering weight, because I can now choose between kilograms, stone, and pounds.
+However, I'm not *completely* happy, because there's still no option for stone and pounds combined; either you can enter a number of pounds, or a decimal number of stone.
+I'm content using pounds for now, though.

 [1]: https://itunes.apple.com/gb/app/pcalc-the-best-calculator/id284666222?mt=8&uo=4&at=10l7rn
 [2]: http://www.amazon.co.uk/gp/product/B00BKRQ4E8/ref=as_li_tl?ie=UTF8&camp=1634&creative=6738&creativeASIN=B00BKRQ4E8&linkCode=as2&tag=josh-asch-21&linkId=WEH5SNS47LCK6KEO